 If you’re wondering whether it’s okay to mix oil weights in your car, the answer is yes!
-You can mix oil weights as long as the viscosity (thickness) of the oils are the same.
-For example, you can mix a 10W-30 with a 5W-30 since both have a 30 weight viscosity.
+You can mix oil weights as long as the viscosity (thickness) of the oils is the same.
+For example, you can mix a 10W-30 with a 5W-30 since both have a 30-weight viscosity.

 However, you should not mix a 10W-30 with a 0W-20 since they have different viscosities.